NB-Dragon/AdvancedDownloader/README.md

 - [ ] Maganet protocol support.

 # Donate
-If you have spare crash, welcome to buy a cup of coffee for me.<br>
-And for response, I will make this project better.<br>
+If you have spare crash, welcome to buy a cup of coffee for me.
+And for response, I will make this project better.
 ![支付宝付款码](Image/ALiPay.png)